Kting voar: Controversy

 Skeptical opinion is that the kting voar is a mythical animal.
 Cow horns are often sold as imitation kting voar horns in Kampuche markets.
-However, some scientists, notably American mammalogist Dr. Robert Timm, consider it probable that the root of the folklore is a real, distinct species of wild bovid (Brandt et al., 2001; Timm & Brandt, 2001).
+However, some scientists, notably American mammalogist Robert Timm, consider it probable that the root of the folklore is a real, distinct species of wild bovid, such as the kouprey.
 If so, this animal would be highly endangered or more probably recently extinct, because rampant hunting and deforestation decimated populations of other big mammals in the region.

-More recently, Feiler et al. (2002) established that most of the horn sheaths of the kting voar, including the holotype were superficially embellished, but added that it remains to be seen whether these horns belong to cattle or a distinct species in its own right.
+More recently, Feiler et al. established in 2002 that most of the horn sheaths of the kting voar, including the holotype, were superficially embellished, but added that it remains to be seen whether these horns belong to cattle or a distinct species in its own right.

-Until further evidence is obtained, the kting voar's existence as a real species should be regarded as questionable (Galbreath & Melville, 2003).
+Until further evidence is obtained, the kting voar's existence as a real species should be regarded as questionable.